 With over 5,500 desktops and laptops and more than 8,500 mobile devices active on MIT’s WiFi network across its 11 campus sites, technology is fundamental to its operations.
 And behind it every step of the way is its trusted communications provider, 2degrees.

 As a leading educational facility, MIT has been using 2degrees for several years for Managed WAN and mobile services.
 Recently moving the mobiles under the TaaS agreement – a special ‘all of government agency’ telecommunications contract which provides major commercial benefits to all government agencies, regardless of size.

-“Working in partnership has really made all the difference and, for us, it’s the ideal place to be as there is mutual benefit on both sides.
+“Working in partnership has really made all the difference and, for us it’s the ideal place to be as there is mutual benefit on both sides.
 The 2degrees team review our operations every quarter and look to identify further benefits.
-Things progress really smoothly and everyone’s informed and onboard at all times.
-We love the value we get from 2degrees and the fact that it genuinely cares about our organisation.”
+Things progress really smoothly and everyone’s informed and on board at all times.
+We love the value we get from 2degrees and the fact that they genuinely care about our organisation.”

 “When we have issues, we have the tools we need to provide 2degrees with accurate data to identify areas that require attention.
 It’s a cooperative process which works well.
 Overall, our partnership really sets the bar high in terms of both its commercial and service benefits.
 It’s a genuine business relationship that we are very proud of and, as a technology-focused organisation, will allow us to grow well into the future.”

 Service Delivery Manager, Steve Jones, says the partnership has also created additional benefits for its staff and students.

 “Under the partnership, MIT’s staff and students on 2degrees’ post and prepaid mobiles can also share in the savings with discounts and other offers.
 It’s not often a commercial arrangement can provide additional benefits like this, so it has been very well received across our entire organisation.”

 “Overall, our partnership really sets the bar high in terms of both its commercial and service benefits.”